-9. From 2024 through 2027, ElderSource will attend and actively participate in a variety of coalition and community meetings on important issues like housing, opioid crisis, transportation disadvantaged, caregiving, health equity, DEI, etc., and to be a reminder of, and advocate for the needs of older adults, adults with disabilities and caregivers.
-10. Throughout 2024-2027, ElderSource will coordinate and support the Caregiver Coalition, Senior Roundtable, and DCCI (Dementia Care and Cure Initiative) to build solutions to support older adults, adults with disabilities and caregivers through strategic collaborative partnerships.
-11. From 2024 through 2027, ElderSource will continue to partner and connect with AARP Florida, Feeding Northeast Florida, as well as many LGBTQ-focused organizations, like SAGE, The National Resource Center on LGBTQ Aging, Equality Florida, and the LGBTQ Community Fund, regarding services and outreach activities, particularly in underserved areas.
-12. From 2024 through 2027, ElderSource and its providers will continue to partner with other agencies to coordinate care and will seek out new public/private partnerships, including those with the business community and faith-based entities, in order to provide opportunities to connect, collaborate, leverage resources and serve more people; ElderSource and providers will also continue to seek grants for expansion of existing service and providing new services.
+6. From 2024 through 2027, ElderSource will attend and actively participate in a variety of coalition and community meetings on important issues like housing, opioid crisis, transportation disadvantaged, caregiving, health equity, DEI, etc., and to be a reminder of, and advocate for the needs of older adults, adults with disabilities and caregivers.
+A member of ElderSource's staff will attend and participate in at least 4 types of these coalition meetings by April 2024 and 4 meetings quarterly thereafter.
+Attendance at these meetings by Planning staff will be tracked starting in January 2024 via a monthly spreadsheet, and reviewed at least quarterly thereafter.
+7. Throughout 2024-2027, ElderSource will coordinate and support the Caregiver Coalition, Senior Roundtable, and DCCI (Dementia Care and Cure Initiative) to build solutions to support older adults, adults with disabilities and caregivers through strategic collaborative partnerships.
+The Caregiver Coalition will hold at least 3 virtual and/or in-person meetings and/or workshops by the end of 2024, and 3 each year thereafter.
+The Senior Roundtable will meet by the end of January 2024 and bi-monthly thereafter.
+The DCCI task force will meet by the end of February 2024 and bi-monthly thereafter.
+8. From 2024 through 2027, ElderSource will continue to partner and connect with AARP Florida, Feeding Northeast Florida, as well as many LGBTQ-focused organizations, like SAGE, The National Resource Center on LGBTQ Aging, Equality Florida, and the LGBTQ Community Fund, regarding services and outreach activities, particularly in underserved areas.
+These collaborative relationships will be maintained by making a contact (typically via email) with each of these groups/organizations by the end of June 2024 and every 6 months thereafter.
+ElderSource will also participate by attending meetings scheduled with or by these groups before December 2024, and as scheduled in 2025 thru 2027.
+9. From 2024 through 2027, ElderSource and its providers will continue to partner with other agencies to coordinate care and will seek out new public/private partnerships, including those with the business community and faith-based entities, in order to provide opportunities to connect, collaborate, leverage resources and serve more people; ElderSource and providers will also continue to seek grants for expansion of existing service and providing new services.
+ElderSource will track contacts and follow-ups made via a spreadsheet which will be reviewed by July 2024 and every 6 months thereafter.